tmaciej/neti-assigment/README.md

 > - Score is displayed of all rounds of user - computer match
 > - If user does not decide to play another round - he should be displayed the result screen

-In response a simple two screen application.
+In response a simple two screen application was created.

 Application was quickly bootstraped using Next.js for routing and rendering.
 Libraries "shadcn/ui" and "Tailwind" were used to quickly prototype an usable UI.